Top Six Mortgage Mistakes to Avoid

 It is the sole responsibility of the buyer to understand and accept the terms of their mortgage.
 Not understand what you are entering into could be detrimental to your financial future.
 Reading through the loan documents may be a long and tedious process but it will greatly benefit you to do so.
 Before closing, make sure you completely understand what you are signing.

 United Home Loans is licensed to provide mortgage loans in Illinois, Indiana, Michigan, Minnesota and Wisconsin.
-If your looking for more information on Purchasing or Refinancing, please call us at (708) 531-8388 or fill out our quick application.
+If your looking for more information on purchasing or refinancing, contact us below or at 708-531-8388.